-This Plan addresses the need for sustainable development within the parish of Market Bosworth until 2026.
+This Plan addresses the need for sustainable development within the parish of Market Bosworth for the period 2014-2026.
 It builds on national planning policies and the strategic elements of the Hinckley and Bosworth Core Strategy 2009, hereafter referred to as the Local Plan, taking into account the views of the local population.
 This Neighbourhood Plan has resulted directly from community feedback at public events, via community groups, stakeholder meetings, questionnaire responses and other communications.